fluent/fluent-operator/docs/plugins/fluentbit/input/dummy.md

 # Dummy

-The dummy input plugin, generates dummy events.
-It is useful for testing, debugging, benchmarking and getting started with Fluent Bit.
+The dummy input plugin, generates dummy events. <br /> It is useful for testing, debugging, benchmarking and getting started with Fluent Bit. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/inputs/dummy**

 | Field | Description | Scheme |